 Won Europe Today

 Yesterday,

-• The Stoxx 600 continued its positive momentum and booked a gain of 0.4%.
-Next resistance is at its 100-DMA (+0.7%), followed by its 50-DMA (+1.7%).
+• The Stoxx 600 continued to test support at its 21-DMA and closed flat.
+Immediate resistance is at its 10-DMA, while the next support is at its 100-DMA.
 We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

-• Thirteen of the 16 markets we track closed in the green.
-Ten are in a Confirmed Uptrend and six in a Rally attempt.
+• Ten of the 16 indices we track closed in the green.
+Eleven are in a Confirmed Uptrend, three in a Rally Attempt, and two in an Uptrend Under Pressure.
+The average distribution day count stands at 3.46.

 Won Global View

-The U.S. market is in a Confirmed Uptrend.
-The S&P 500 rose for the sixth consecutive session and ended 58bps higher on higher d/d
+The U.S. market remains in a Confirmed Uptrend.
+The S&P 500 and Nasdaq closed 58bps and 81bps higher, respectively.
+Indices are

+Won Europe Today